Updated April 2020

 5.2 We hold and use the following personal data about you:

-5.2.1 Personal data such as your name, address, address history, phone numbers, email address, date of birth, passport information, driving licence information employment details, identifiers assigned to your computer or other internet connected device including your Internet Protocol (IP) address, vehicle details and financial information such as your bank account details, income and expenditure and other information necessary to assess your financial status.
+5.2.1 Personal data such as your name, address, address history, phone numbers, email address, date of birth, passport information, driving licence information employment details, identifiers assigned to your computer or other internet connected device including your Internet Protocol (IP) address, device data (which includes information about the type of device you use and the specific device ID that is linked to the devices that you use to access our services) and financial information such as your bank account details, income and expenditure and other information necessary to assess your financial status.
 We use this information in order to verify your identity, operate your account and for the purposes of preventing fraud and money laundering;

-5.2.2 Personal data relating to your demographic, lifestyle how you use your card and/or product and consumption habits for example how you use your card and/or product.
+5.2.2 Personal data relating to your demographic (which can include information such as age, gender, place of residence, and can include socio-economic factors such as occupation, family status, or income), lifestyle, how you use your card and/or product and consumption habits for example how you use your card and/or product.
 We use this information to improve our card and/or products;

 5.2.3 Personal data relating to any additional cardholders or financial associates on or linked to your account.
 A "financial associate" is someone with whom you have a personal relationship that creates a joint financial unit in a similar way to a married couple.
 You will have been living at the same address at the time.
 It is not intended to include temporary arrangements such as students or rented flat sharers or business relationships.
 CRAs may link together the records of people that are part of a financial unit.
 They may do this when people are known to be linked, such as being married or have jointly applied for credit or have joint accounts.
 They may also link people together if they, themselves, state that they are financially linked.
 For more information about how CRAs use your personal data in this manner please read the Credit Reference Agency Information Notice;

-5.2.4 Personal data and details of other services you have through us, including the aqua credit checker or our eligibility checking services you have subscribed to, or any insurance provided to you by any other third party;
+5.2.4 Personal data that we obtain when you use any of our services, including details of other services you have through us, such as Aqua Coach or our eligibility checking services you have subscribed to, or any card insurance provided to you by any other third party;

 5.2.5 Any other personal data we need to operate your account, make decisions about you or fulfil our legal or regulatory obligations.